sverrirs/jekyll-paginate-v2/README.md

   # Site-wide kill switch, disabled here it doesn't run at all
   enabled: true

+  # The default document collection to paginate if nothing is specified ('posts' is default)
+  collection: 'posts'

   # How many objects per paginated page, used to be `paginate` (default: 0, means all)
   per_page: 10